nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 callback hell for map/filter/reduce hell.

-Finally, reactive code composed with higher-order functions is often not purely functional – it typically involves side effects through network or file system IO<sup>[3]</sup>.
+Finally, reactive code composed with higher-order functions is often not purely functional—it typically involves side effects through network or file system IO<sup>[3]</sup>.

 So, is there an even better way to write asynchronous code?